truework/gretchen/README.md

 await gretch("/api/user/12").json();
 ```

-## Usage with Typescript
+## Usage with TypeScript

-`gretchen` is written in Typescript and employs a _discriminated union_ to allow
+`gretchen` is written in TypeScript and employs a _discriminated union_ to allow
 you to type and consume both the success and error responses returned by your
 API.